 Second Language Credits: Students achieving the bilingual standard (BBB) on official language tests will be awarded an unallocated junior credit with a mark of 90 percent.
 For comprehension, writing, and speaking, students will be awarded an additional credit with a mark of 90% for each score indicating fluency or better (C or E).
 A maximum of four such credits will be awarded for a student's second official language.
 A further two credits may be awarded on the same basis for other languages, subject to formal testing, for a maximum of 6 second language credits.
-All BBB and above credits will normally be allocated to the third year in a four year full-time program.
+All BBB and above credits will normally be allocated to the third year in a four year \full-time\ program.
+Credits achieved in fourth year will be applied to that year.
 Credits granted on this basis are annotated on the transcript with the code 'SL'.